-Once your users have submitted some information that has become things, you can have some elements in the page to display them.
-Some elements in the page can have a thing in their context, that you define in the editor (see below), and then other elements in the page will be able to refer to an element's thing.
+Once your users have submitted some information that has become things, you can have elements on the page display them.
+Some elements on the page can have a thing in their context, that you define in the editor, and then other elements in the page will be able to refer to an element's thing.
 In other words, you can attach a thing (an object from the database) to an element, and have other elements access this thing to display some values or fields relative to this thing.

-It gives access to the relevant fields and options in the dropdown menus when using the group's thing
+It gives access to the relevant fields and options in the composer's dropdown menus.

 It lets Bubble validate data types to avoid mismatches and flag issues with the Issue Checker.